dormant-chicken/sortty/README.md

 ## Features

 - Draws every step of a specified sorting algorithm quickly using ncurses
-- Currently has 14 built-in sorting algorithms (specified in the [usage](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#usage) tab of the README)
+- Currently has 16 built-in sorting algorithms (specified in the [usage](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#usage) tab of the README)
-- Detects if terminal is too small for the specified array_size / array_range
+- Detects if terminal is too small for the specified array size / array range
 - animation before shuffling array
 - animation during shuffling of array
 - red bar to indicate index when sorting array